TomChamber/IT-WORLD/README.md

 <h4> Tri: </h4>
 <p> -	After considering the Burning Glass’s data, I am convinced to continue to pursue a career in software engineering.
 This is due to the high demand from the labor market, which may be accompanied by bright job prospects.
 Also, I believe that learning front-end technologies is useful for me to succeed in the IT industry because knowledge in those technologies is so highly valued and strongly demanded by employers. </p>

+Tommy:
+<p> -After looking at the Burning data, I would still want to do something related to PC's and rerparing or making them as it is a job I know I would enjoy.
+This descion is due to me not wanting to waste my time doing something I do not enjoy and would much rather invest my time doing something I really enjoy.
+All though this choice might make less money than the other and more demanding ones, it is still comfortable income.

 </div>